 Wolf: no trophy fee.

-Hunt includes: Professional guide service, accommodations (heated Arctic Oven tents), all meals and beverages, use of equipment, transportation in the field, trophy field preparation, and field care of trophy game meat.
+Hunt includes: Professional guide service (1X1), accommodations (Arctic Oven tents), all meals and drinks, use of equipment, transportation in the field (inflatable boat), and trophy field preparation.

 What to bring: See Trip Planner, gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes.

-Travel: Arrival/departure point is Ted Stevens Anchorage International Airport, Anchorage, Alaska, where you will be met at the airport.
-Clients are responsible for commercial airline travel to/from Anchorage and air charter service to/from base camp.
-We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Moose tag, registration permit, any additional hunting gear or personal items you may need.
-We will assist clients in coordinating air charter service to/from base camp as there are several options we will consider.
+Travel: Arrival and departure point is Homer or Anchorage, Alaska, where you will be met at the airport.
+Clients are responsible for commercial airline travel to and from Homer and air charter service to/from base camp.
+We suggest you arrive 2-3 days prior to your hunt commencing, to purchase Alaska hunting license, Moose tag, Moose registration permit, any additional hunting gear or personal items you may need.
+From Anchorage, clients have two options for charter air service to base camp: 1) take air charter service from Anchorage to base camp during high tide.
+2) travel by commercial airline from Anchorage to Homer or Kenai (Ravn Alaska) followed by an air charter service from Homer or Nikiski to/from base camp during high tide.
+We assist clients in coordinating air charter service to/from base camp.
+Air charter service fees are for passenger seat, 100 pounds of gear, rifle/case, and trophy/game meat during return flight(s).
+Additional air charter services may be required to transport trophy game meat from the field.
+Specific location and number of passenger determines type of float plane/wheel aircraft (Cessna 206 or DeHavilland Beaver).
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
+For after hunt and departure schedule, recommend 1-2 days in Anchorage for taxidermy services or expediting trophy from Alaska to taxidermist of your choice, and game meat processing/shipping.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, hotels and meals, Alaska hunting license and game locking tags, shipping trophy/meat home, game meat processing (unless donated), taxidermy trophy care, gun rental available, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter services, additional air charter fee once moose is harvested, hotels, Alaska hunting license, big game locking-tags, expediting trophy, shipping trophy/processing wild game meat, taxidermy services, and gratuity.

-Moose Game Meat: There is approximately 600 pounds of meat on a moose.
+Moose Game Meat: There is approximately 600 -700 pounds of meat on a moose.
 Typically, hunters take one or two boxes (50 -100 pounds) of moose meat home.
-The remainder of the moose meat is transferred to local native village, elders, and low income persons.
-We can help you transfer game meat to a local Tribe Food Program.
+The remainder of the edible moose meat is transferred to local native village, elders, and low-income persons.
+We practice the “Field-to-Freezer Meat Care” program.
+We assist our clients to transfer game meat to a local Tribe Food Program.

 Click for larger photos.